murray1978/EPROM_EMU/README.md

 # EPROM_EMU
-EPROM Emulator for [Sergey's] (http://www.malinov.com/Home/sergeys-projects/minimax8085)8085 board
+EPROM Emulator for [Sergey's](http://www.malinov.com/Home/sergeys-projects/minimax8085) 8085 board

 ## Mistakes
 1. 40 Pin header currently around the wrong way,mount the header under the board and solder from the top, then mount the 8085 board underneath, db9 connector facing south